 The Board of Education took time this week to honor true leaders and advocates for students in the Scotch Plains-Fanwood school system.
-All PTA presidents were honored for their dedicated service while Carmen Lilly, a guidance counselor at the high school was honored for her development of the Minority Achievement program.
+All PTA presidents were honored for their dedicated service while Carmen Lilly, a guidance counselor at the was honored for her development of the Minority Achievement program.

 Lilly, a SPFHS alum, returned to her Alma matter two years ago in hopes of reviving the Black Student Union and increasing opportunities for African American students at the high school.
 Lilly created the Minority Achievement Program this school year, working with local organizations like the Westfield YMCA, and local achievers to help guide over 35 students in their growth as students, and as young women and men.